lpakingan/EarthquakeTracker/README.md

 ## Description

 The Earthquake Tracker displays earthquakes in a specified search area with the help of APIs.
-We used the [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/) that displays earthquakes according to search parameters you put in.
+We used the [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/) that displays earthquakes according to search parameters you specify based on distance, magnitude, and time range.
 We also used the [Google Maps API](https://developers.google.com/maps) to display an updated static map of the data, with markers marking earthquakes that fit the search parameter criteria.

 ### User Story
 ```